-Notes About This Recipe
+Notes About This Grilled Zucchini Yogurt Recipe

-I’m going to address what I perceive may be your concerns about this dish – namely, is it weird to put zucchini on top of yogurt?
+I’m going to address what I perceive maybe your concerns about this dish – namely, is it weird to put zucchini on top of yogurt?
 And, doesn’t it get soggy?

 First, sure it may be slightly weird, but it’s super delicious so treat it like a fancy restaurant dish (you know the kind, with the parsnip puree streak under the steak) and you’ll enjoy it.
 Also, this isn’t like eating a bowl of yogurt with fruit on top, this is a very thin layer of yogurt that you’re treating like a sauce.

 Second, it will get soggy if you leave it for too long.
 So, if you’re prepping this for a dinner party and you’ve got lots of other food going, then cook the zucchini and do the yogurt spread but only add the zucchini right before it goes out to the table.